mrcbq/coinmarket/README.md

 The Coinmarket is a web application that displays information about the top 100 cryptocurrencies in the world.
 The application shows the top 100 and allows users to select a cryptocurrency to view more information about it, such as Market Capitalization, price, price change in the last week, rank, and website.

-It is based on the original design idea by Nelson Sakwa on Behance.
-You can find the original design at https://www.behance.net/sakwadesignstudio

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>